 Always aim to use correct pronouns and use gender neutral language (i.e. they/them/their) if you’re not sure.

-Be an advocate by speaking up for LGBTQI+ rights.
+Be an advocate by speaking up for LGBTQIA+ rights.

-Be a part of LGBTQI+ events such as the Christchurch Pride Week!
+Be a part of LGBTQIA+ events such as the Christchurch Pride Week!

 Join a club!
 You don’t have to be queer to be a part of Q Canterbury and it’s great for others to know that you support them.

 Remember: LGBTQIA+ people are people first – their gender or sexual identity is just one component of who they are.
 Each person will have an individual approach to how they express it and want to be identified by it.

 This article on Stuff explores similar terms and explains their meanings.
 To learn more, check out some of the resources and FAQs at:

 - Outline NZ